Warhammer 40,000: Space Wolf: Development

 The game was announced in August 2013 with a free-to-play business model.
 In September 2014, HeroCraft soft-launched the game in South Africa, before the game finally released worldwide on October 28, 2014, for iOS.
 In April 2015, the game received an update that introduced a 3v3 multiplayer mode.
 On July 16, 2015, the Android version was released.
 In June 2016 an update was released with a PvE survival mode.
 In May 2017, a major DLC was launched called the Saga of the Great Awakening which brought ten new missions to the campaign fighting the Necrons, was added.
 In March 2018 a new DLC called Fall of Kanak was released which saw the player take control of the forces of Chaos though the playable character Pollux the Flayer, Champion of Khorne.
 These missions acted as a prequel dealing with the initial Chaos invasion of Kanak.

 For the release on PC, the business model was changed to a one-time purchase.
 On 16 February 2017, the game was released early access on the Steam distribution platform.
 Early access ended on 21 September, and since then Space Wolf has been considered the full version.

+In September 2023 it was announced selling the game on Steam would cease in October.